hjimjim/raw_socket_python/readme.md

 ## TCP Raw Socket

-Clone the repository, change source_ip and dest_ip, start the application with sudo You must change source_ip and dest_ip to run it!
+Clone the repository, change source_ip and dest_ip, start the application with sudo.
+__You must change source_ip and dest_ip to run it!__

 ```bash
 git clone https://github.com/hjimjim/raw_socket_python.git